Learn More: Pregnancy and Lactation Studies

 About the CRIB Study

-CRIB was a pharmacokinetic study assessing the potential level of placental transfer of certolizumab pegol (CZP) from pregnant women to their infants.
-The study followed sixteen women (= 30 weeks gestation) who were already receiving CZP at approved doses.
+CRIB was a pharmacokinetic study.
+Evaluating the safety of certolizumab pegol (CZP) was one of the aims on top of assessing the potential level of placental transfer of CZP from pregnant women to their infants.
+This study followed sixteen women who were at least 30 weeks into their gestation and were already receiving CZP at approved doses.

 Click here to access the full study publication